 • Named Oklahoma's assistant head coach and defensive tackles coach on June 14, 2017.

-• Comes to Norman from Virginia, where he served the 2016 season as assistant head coach and defensive line coach.
+• Came to Norman from Virginia, where he served the 2016 season as assistant head coach and defensive line coach.

-• Served as head coach at East Carolina, his alma mater, for six seasons (2010-15).
+• Named the 20th head coach at East Carolina, his alma mater, on Jan.
+21, 2010, and served in that capacity for six seasons (2010-15).
 Riley was his offensive coordinator for the first five of those seasons before he was hired at OU.

 • In 2014, East Carolina began the season with a 6-1 record and resided in the Associated Press Top 25 Poll for six weeks.
 ECU used an explosive offensive unit that rated among the nation's top five in passing (third), first downs (fourth) and total yards (fifth).
 Defensively, only 10 FBS teams were better against the run, as the Pirates allowed just 111.8 yards per game.